-Foster parents provide temporary homes for children until they can be reunited with their families or, if that is not possible, adopted.
+Foster parents provide tender care for children who have experienced abuse and neglect.
 A foster parent works with a team which includes the child, the child's family, the foster care agency and the Family Court.
-Some foster parents become adoptive parents.
+Most children are able to return home safely to their parents.
+When that can't happen, some foster parents become adoptive parents or kinship guardians.

 Become a foster or adoptive parent, and help a child feel safe and loved.

 Attend an Orientation and Complete the Application

 Attend an orientation with one of ACS' foster care providers to get an in-depth explanation of the certification process.
 At the end of the orientation, complete and return the application to the foster care agency.

 Once the agency approves your application, they will contact you to begin the certification process, which includes:

 Foster Parent Training Foster parents are required to attend a 30-hour Model Approach to Partnerships and Parenting (MAPP) training to help you assess your strengths as a parent and develop the special skills to meet the needs of a child in foster care.
 You will learn how to work with birth parents and help a child adjust to their temporary home.
 You will also learn about your rights and responsibilities as a foster parent, as well as the supports available to you, including financial subsidies.